preity-singh/strava-overtraining-detector/README.md

 # Training Load Insights

-Connect your Strava to see how your running load has shifted over time, spot risky spikes before they become injuries, and get a personalized coaching note — all from your real data.
+Connect your Strava to see how your running load has shifted over time, spot risky spikes before they become injuries, and get a personalized coaching note, all from your real data.

 ![Landing page](images/TitlePage.png)

 ## The Problem

-Runners increase mileage too quickly all the time — often without realizing it, especially after a break.
+Runners increase mileage too quickly all the time and often without realizing it, especially after a break.
 This is one of the most common causes of running injuries, and it's invisible unless you're tracking it deliberately.

 ## The Approach: ACWR